 Dry heat sterilisation and depyrogenation

 Dry heat sterilisation is widely used for glassware and materials that are not suitable for sterilisation using saturated steam.
 A range of temperatures and times are used.
 Currently a temperature of at least 170°C for 30-60 minutes is widely used.
 The term is not particularly precise since variable concentrations of water may be present in the oven used (Sandle, 2013).

-In the absence of water, microbial destruction is relatively slow and it is generally accepted that oxidative effects have a major role in microbial destruction.
+In the absence of water, microbial destruction is relatively slow and it is generally accepted that oxidative effects including protein coagulation have a major role in microbial destruction.

 Dry heat depyrogenation uses high temperatures to sterilise glassware and other materials and to destroy the biochemical activity of the pyrogen and endotoxin by products of microorganisms.
-The destruction of pyrogens and endotoxins can be modelled in a similar way to that described previously for microbial destruction using saturated steam, the kinetics are more complex and the lethality time curve is typically biphasic (Sandle, 2013).
-The F value obtained is generally referred to as FD and a Tref of 250°C and a Z value of 46.4ºC are used.
+While the destruction of pyrogens and endotoxins can be modelled in a similar way to that described previously for microbial destruction using saturated steam, the kinetics are more complex and the lethality time curve is typically biphasic (Sandle, 2013).
+The F value obtained is generally referred to as FD or FP and a Tref of 250°C and a Z value of 46.4ºC are used.
 The FDA requires any heat treatment process to reduce bacterial endotoxins by a factor of 1000, 3-log cycles.
 This corresponds to a minimum FD or FP of 30 minutes.